idowuseyi/idtech/IDTECH/projects/web_development/readme.md

 #### Rotating an html element
 This can be achieved by checkinggoogle and stack overflow for the specific how to of the usage.

+### Bootstrap Carousel
+Anything about bootstrap is boil down to looking at the documentation and implementing it while changing its properties or adding your own style.

+#### Making an image circular
+This can simply be achieved by changing the border radius property of the element in css to 100%

+### Prricing section
+You can achieve this using the card section on Bootstrap.
+You can also get code snippet smples from bootsnipp.com

+#### Boostrap cards
+The documentation explains it out.

+### The CSS Z index
+Html elements are stacked exept for a child and parent.
+A child always sit on the parent.
+One way we can achieve the z index The z index is moving things either towards or away from the user.
+The z index can be edited specifically using the z-index preperty of an element.
+By default the z index value of any element is 0, changing this value changes the z index of element. z index is one of the ways we chnage the orders of stacked elements.
+For z index to work, the position property must be set to absolute/absolute but not static.
+The z index will not worrk if the position property is not set at all in the script.

+To change the z index of an element, we change the z index of the items involved but for it to work we must change the position property of the elements to absolute also.

+## MEDIA QUERY
+Since October 2016 the number of people visiting the web with their phone overtook those using their laptop or computer.

+To guarantee mobile first we can use media query to make our website responsive.

+WHY DO WE HAVE TO DESIGN FOR MOBILE or ensure responsiveness for mobile The number of people who use the mobile are now more so its the generation of mobile first.

+HOW DO WE DO THIS
+1. Do nothing and get punished for it

+Webpages get ranking based also on mobile responsiveness.
+Google even developed a page to test mobile responsiveness. search.google.com/test/mobile-friendly

+This is very important for any webpage especially businesses.

+2. Make a different webpage for mobile facebook does this.
+This takes a lot of work.

+3. The best is to make your website responsive.
+We can do this by normal css functions called media query.
+This is without bootstrap or jquery or any framework but pure css.

+Media query helps implement styling based on some evaluation.If the evaluation is true then it implement the styling and versa.

+Cosider the below

+Let say we have the below in our index.html
+<h1>Hellow World</h1>

+and the below in our style.css

+h1 {
+    color: red;
+}

+Initially if we run our html file, we are supposed to have a red Hello World text on the screen.

+But if we change our css to what we have below

+@media print {
+h1 {
+    color: red;
+}
+}

+Now if we run our html file, we will only see a black Hello World text.
+This is because we now have a query that determines whether or not the styling would be implemented.
+In the case here since the query evaluates to false, our styling is not implemented.
+The query here will evaluate to true when will try to print the page from the browser.

+There are other query method which includes: screen or screen resolution: which evaluates the screen
+Speech: which will be true when the screen is being read to a visually impaired person.

+This is the media query structure

+@media <type> <feature>

+@media which says everything that comes afterwards is a media query
+type: means type of media we are querying on, whether screen, print, etc.
+feature: specifies the condition we are checking to be true or not.

+e.g
+@media screen (min-width: 900px) {
+    //Change Something
+}